-- Single international application (covers most major industrialised countries) - Never becomes a patent itself - Reserves right to file pending application in any member country within 2 1⁄2 years - Defers cost
+- Single international application (covers most major industrialized countries) - Never becomes a patent itself - Reserves right to file application in a member country within 21⁄2 years of first filing - Defers cost

 Common Filing Strategy

 Top 10 Takeaways

 - 1. IP assets are key business assets keep them in good order. - 2.
 IP Ownership is critical - Make sure you own it and can prove it - 3.
 Do not disclose invention w/o protections in place - 4.
 Utilise patent treaties to defer filing costs